BendingSpoons/katana-swift/README.md

 ### Defining the UI

 In Katana you declaratively describe a specific piece of UI providing a  `NodesDescription`.
-Each `NodeDescription` will define the component in terms of its internal `state` , the inputs coming from outside, called the `props`, and the UIKit element associated with the component, the `NativeView`.
+Each `NodeDescription` will define the component in terms of:

+- `StateType` the internal state of the component (es. highlighted for a button)
+- `PropsType` the inputs coming from outside the component (es. backgroundColor for a view)
+- `NativeView` the UIKit element associated with the component

 ```swift
 struct CounterScreen: NodeDescription {